melba-journal/submission/README.md

 ### Camera ready

-1. Switch the template option to `accepted` in the first lines of the latex: `\usepackage[accepted]{melba}`;
+1. Switch the class option to `accepted` on the first line: `\documentclass[accepted]{melba}`;
-1. populate the `\melbaheading` command [as instructed in the latex comments](https://github.com/melba-journal/submission/blob/master/latex/melba-sample.tex#L29) with the information provided by the publishing editor;
+1. populate the `\melbaid`, `\doi` and subsequent commands [as instructed in the latex comments](https://github.com/melba-journal/submission/blob/master/latex/melba-sample.tex#L24) with the information provided by the publishing editor;
 1. complete the **Ethical Standards** and **Conflicts of Interest** sections at the end of the paper;
 1. upload your final pdf version via the [Discussions](https://help.scholasticahq.com/article/117-how-do-discussions-work) page;
-1. please also provide a representative, high-resolution image of your paper—this will act as a graphical abstract on the [MELBA website](https://www.melba-journal.1org);
+1. please also provide a representative, high-resolution image of your paper—this will act as a graphical abstract on the [MELBA website](https://www.melba-journal.org);
 1. (Optional) authors can also send a video presentation of their paper, that would be embedded into the website.